Decompositions of Nonlinear Input-Output Systems to Zero the Output: Preliminaries

 \subsection{Formal Fliess operators}

-Suppose $X=\{x_0,x_1\}$ and define $X_0=\{x_0\}$.
+Suppose $X=\{x_0,x_1\}$, $X_0=\{x_0\}$, and define $\allseriesXO$ to be the set of all (commutative) formal power series in the letter $x_0$.
 Then every series $c_u\in\allseriesXO$ can be identified with an infinite jet $j^\infty_{t_0}(u)$ for any fixed $t_0\in\re$.
 By Borel's Lemma, there is a real-valued function $u\in C^\infty(t_0)$ whose Taylor series corresponds to $j^\infty_{t_0}(u)$.
-In the event that the coefficients of $c_u$ satisfy the growth bound \rref{eq:local-convergence-growth-bound}, then $u$ is real-analytic.
+In the event that the coefficients of $c_u$ satisfy the growth bound \rref{eq:local-convergence-growth-bound}, then $u$ is real analytic.
 In which case, for any $c\in\allseriesLC$, $F_{c_y}[v]=y=F_c[u]=F_c[F_{c_u}[v]]=F_{c\circ c_u}[v]$, where $v$ is just a placeholder in this chain of equalities.
 If the Taylor series for $u$ does not converge, it is viewed as a formal function.
 Nevertheless, the mapping $c\,\circ:\allseriesXO\rightarrow\allseriesXO:c_u\mapsto c_y=c\circ c_u$ is still well defined and takes the input infinite jet to the output infinite jet.
 This is called a {\em formal Fliess operator} \cite{Gray-Wang_08}.
 The advantage of working with these formal objects is that their algebraic properties can be characterized independently of their analytic nature.
 This will be the approach taken below.